 --overwrite flag in

 pacman.
 Just know that this is generally unsafe and could lead to some applications not working correctly in your system.
-I suggest making backups prior to running this.
+I suggest making a backup prior to running this.

 --overwrite flag allows Arch’s package manager to ignore ownership rules for a particular file and just steamroll through the update.
 Example: